Sigma 35mm f/2 DG DN Contemporary Review

 Image Quality

-I was never bothered by the vignetting on the 35mm f/2 and most often I prefer images without using the Lightroom profiles.
+I was never bothered by the vignetting on the 35mm f/2, and I most often prefer images without using the Lightroom profiles.
 Please see the two images below, one captured at f/2 and one at f/4.

-Please make sure to click on the sample images to view sizes up to 2500 pixels depending on your monitor size or pinch zoom if on your mobile phone.
+Please make sure to click on the sample images to view them in sizes up to 2500 pixels, depending on your monitor size, or pinch zoom if you are using a mobile phone.

 Sigma 35mm f/2 DG DN Contemporary @ f/2